heinohen/tko_7095_i2hlt/mats.md

 * ```pos[+1]=NOUN```the next token is a noun (POS tag has value NOUN)
 * ```chunk[0]=B-NP```the current token starts a noun phrase

+THESE CAN BE ADDED TO THE FEATUREVECTOR OF THE _WORD_ WE ARE CURRENTLY CLASSIFYING!
+THIS is important to understand.

 Note: these are _text strings_ representing the presence of a feature; there is nothing special about their form.

-Explicit feature representations allow us to represent arbitrary categorical information about the focus token and context tokens, e.g.

-* Does the token start with a capital letter?
+These features can be fed to a classifier of which job is to generalize from this information.

+For many tasks you might want to start generating features that you envision that can be useful besides the token itself:

+* FOR NER example: it is very useful to recognize that the word starts with a Capital letter === can be used as a feature in featurevector.
+Because for example names tend to start with capital letter.
-* What are the last two characters of the token?
+* For POS tagging in finnish: What are the last two characters of the token? finnish suffixes === can be added
-* What two-word sequence (bigram) starts at the token?
+* Can look for token bigrams: "Which two words are usually together" === "George Washington" for example
-* Does the token appear in a list of known names?
+* Does the token appear in a list of known names
-* Does the token consist only of letters / digits / puncts?
+* Does the token consist only of letters / digits / punctuation chars

 Categorical features can also be introduced for the window, sentence or document as a whole, and for some ML methods features can also be given weights TF/IDF

 ### SL Sum

-Each token in the dataset form its own example of classification, where:
+Each token in the deataset forms its own example for classification, where:

-* Features are generated from a _fixed-size window_ around the token
+* Features are generated from a _fixed-size window_ === CONTEXT WINDOW around the token (e.g. three preceding and following tokens) as the window glides through the text.
+The classifier truly classifies all of these windows.
+Can be done with MLP.
-* _Relative position_ with respect to the focus token is represented to capture word order and distance
+* The _relative position_ with respect to the focus token is represented to capture word order and distance
-* _Explicit features_ are defined to represent relevant information about the focus token and other tokens in the window (surface form)
+* _Explicit features_ are defined to represent relevant information about the focus token and other tokens in the window (e.g. surface form)

 We can use these as a "bag of features" with the MLP classifier

 #### What's still missing?

-For MLP represented is:
+In the MLP example, represented are:

 * Context window (locality)
-* Relative word order (sequence order, distance)
+* Relative word order (sequence information, distance to current)
 * Arbitrary categorical aspects of the input (explicit features)

-However, predictions for each token were made _independently_ of each other
+HOWEVER, predictions for each token were made _independently_ of each other:

 * No attempt to model label dependencies
-* May predict very unlikely or invalid label sequences
+* May predict very unlikey or invalid label sequences

 ### SL Methods

-Sequence labeling tasks can be addressed through _heuristic_ and _rule-based_ approaches
+Sequence labeling tasks can be addressed through _heurustic_ and _rule-based_ approaches:

-* For example, dictionary-based approach to NER: compile lists of known names with types (person etc), find occurences in the text
+* For example, _dictionary-based approach to NER: Compole lists of known names with types (person etc.) find occurences in the text

-State-of-the-art sequence labeling methods are based on supervised ML.
-Broadly speaking almost any ML method _can_ be used for sequence labeling.
-Methods that inherently capture sequential nature of data and can model _label dependencies_ are particularly good fit
+State-of-the-art sequence labeling methods are based on _supervised machine learning_

+Broadly speaking, almost any _machine learning methods_ can be used for sequence labeling

+Methods that inherently capture _sequential nature_ of data and can be model _label dependencies_ are particularly good fit

+### SL Models

-Methods capturing sequential order and/or label dependency information include:
+Methods capturing sequential order and/or label dependecy information include

-* Hidden Markov Models (HMM)
+* Hidden Markov Model (HMMs) === represent priority generation
-* Conditional Random Fields (CRF)
+* Conditional Random Fields (CRFs) === represent priority generation, highly relevant in many fields
-* Recurrent Neural Network (RNN)
+* Recurrent Neural Networks (RNNs)
-  * Long Short-Term Memory (LSTM)
+  * Long Short Term Memory (LSTMs)
   * Gated Recurrent Unit (GRU)
 * Transformer models
-  * Bidirectional (BERT)
+  * Bidirectional (e.g. BERT)
-  * Encoder - Decoder (T5)
+  * Encoder-decoder (T5)

-### SL Models
+We won't go into detail on these but will discuss some _key ideas_

 #### Basics of graphical models

+##### HIDDEN MARKOV MODEL

 ![first](grap1.png)
 Two states (Sunny and cloudy) with probabilities of transitioning between the two ased on the current state: a _first-order_ markov model